mchini/Chini_et_al_Preconfigured/README.md

-# Chini_et_al_Preconfigured
+# Chini_et_al_2024_preconfigured

-Work in progress!

-Code for neural network modeling and stats plus processed data related to Chini et al., 2023 is being uploaded here
+This repository contains code and data related to the Chini et al., 2024 manuscript.
+In particular:
+- code for the neural network simulations (with and without synaptic plasticity)
+- processed data and and code for plotting it, organized by figure
+- processed data and code for statistical analysis, organized by figure

+The raw data is available at this repository: https://gin.g-node.org/mchini/Chini_et_al_Preconfigured

+For any questions, please contact me at mattia.chini@zmnh.uni-hamburg.de